 HIV Myth 8: 'I Cannot Get HIV If I Have Oral Sex'

 Not true.
 Transmission of HIV occurs when there is an exchange of body fluids (such as semen, vaginal fluids, breast milk, blood or pre-ejaculatory fluids), and this is possible during oral sex when there are open wounds including cuts or ulcers in or on the mouth.

 It is best to avoid oral sex if you have any cuts, sores, or abrasions, or if you have a sexually transmitted infection.
-Otherwise, it is advisable to use condoms when engaging in oral sex.
+Otherwise, it is advisable to use condoms and dental dams when engaging in oral sex.

 HIV Myth 9: 'If I’m HIV-Positive and Get Pregnant, My Baby Will Be Born with HIV'

 Incorrect.
 If you get treatment for HIV early on in your pregnancy or continue a treatment regimen, then there is only a very small risk of passing the virus on to your baby – about 2%.
 Without treatment, the risk is about 25%.